 Volunteers offer their time, energy and skills to help make their community a better place.
 Volunteers usually have a formal, supported relationship with a not-for-profit organization, agency, or club.
 Their volunteer services range from office work to supporting individuals as they interact with their community to help build affordable housing.
 Volunteers work to improve the lives of others, but they also enhance their own lives.

-Community Information Services at United Way of Peterborough and District assists residents who are looking for volunteer opportunities in the Peterborough area.
+Community Information Services at United Way of Peterborough and District assists residents looking for volunteer opportunities in the Peterborough area.
 Community Information Services is a free service that manages a comprehensive online database of information about the Peterborough area.
-The database allows you to search for volunteer opportunities in a variety of fields.
+The database allows you to search for volunteer opportunities in many fields.
 Residents can also call 211 for information and referral to social-service organizations, agencies and clubs.
-Operators at 211 offer services in multiple languages and use information from the online database to assist callers in the Peterborough area.
+Operators at 211 offer services in many languages and use information from the online database to assist callers in the Peterborough area.